EU seeks to patch up differences with UK over banks

 Jurisdictions must retain the right to apply higher levels of regulation, Britain's Financial Services Minister Mark Hoban told the conference.

-"This is particularly important for countries like the UK that are home to large global financial centres," Hoban said.
+"This is particularly important for countries like the UK that are home to large global financial centers," Hoban said.

 Andrew Bailey, director of UK banks at the FSA, said there was a very clear need for EU bodies like the European Banking Authority (EBA) to set "sensible boundaries" where supervision remains national and where there should be proper pan-EU coordination.